zackify/gutenblock/README.md

 * Inspector tools for repeat actions (adding multiple items recursively, ex: tabs with products in each)
 * Automatic i18n
+* Complicated examples (tabs component, loading in data from wordpress)

 * Handling the `save` method